junxit/us-congress-bills-110/bill.md

 The Federal Food, Drug, and Cosmetic Act (21 U.S.C.
 321 et seq.) is amended—

 - **(1)** in section 501, by inserting at the end the following:
-  > - **(j)** If it is unfinished dextromethophan dextromethorphan and is possessed, received, or distributed in violation of section 506D.
+  > - **(j)** If it is unfinished dextromethorphan and is possessed, received, or distributed in violation of section 506D.

 - **(2)** by inserting after section 506C the following:
   > ## § 506D.
 Restrictions on distribution of bulk dextromethorphan